akshay9594/Artifact-Supercomputing-2023/README.md

  - Machine with Intel processors (Sky Lake and beyond)

 ## Obtaining the Codes
+The codes can be obtained from Zenodo from the above mentioned DOI. (or)

-The codes to reproduce the results can be obtained by cloning this repository using the commands-
+The codes can be obtained by cloning the git repository using the commands-
 ```
 cd $HOME or cd ~
 git clone (https://github.com/akshay9594/Artifact-Supercomputing-2023.git)